sonic-net/DASH/dash-pipeline/README.md

 * https://www.cyberithub.com/how-to-install-docker-compose-on-ubuntu-20-04-lts-step-by-step/

 Installation of `docker-compose` has to be done just once.
 You can use another technique based on your platform and preferences.
 The following will download and install a linux executable under `/usr/local/bin`.
-You should have a PATH to this directory.
-You can edit the below command to locate it somewhere else as desired, just change the path as needed.
+You should have a PATH to this directory. **You can edit the commands below to locate it somewhere else as desired; just change the path as needed.**

 ```
+sudo mkdir -p /usr/local/bin
 sudo curl -L "https://github.com/docker/compose/releases/download/1.29.2/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose
 sudo chmod +x /usr/local/bin/docker-compose
 ```